mars-manjs/models/thoughts.md

 - periodic repo, wraps around a repo and updates it periodically
     - can have logic for whether to update or not
         - i.e. does window.location start with ...
+- you should be able to not have a `main` repo
+    - i.e. models that don't load data, but are used for Forms

 # models
 - async
     - async: true - waits for all children / collections of a model to load before doing anything